adamsitnik/adamsitnik.github.io/_posts/2017-03-17-Porting-ASP-NET-Core-application-to-VS2017.md

 ## Use the tool

 The first thing you need to do is to open your solution with new Visual Studio 2017 and approve the One-way upgrade.
-I recommend doing this from VS, not console (`dotnet migrate`).
+I recommend doing this from VS, not the console (`dotnet migrate`).
 VS takes better care of all the MSBuild-related paths.
-So if your solution contains a lot of different projects (C#, F# and VB, .NET Core and classic .NET framework) you have higher chance for sucess.
+So if your solution contains a lot of different projects (C#, F#, VB, .NET Core and classic .NET framework) you have a higher chance of success.
 (BenchmarkDotNet contains all of them because we support all possible scenarios ;) )

 {: .center}
 ![Visual Studio 2017 - One way upgrade approval](/images/porting/openWithVs2017.png)